 The majority of your staff will be familiar with disciplinary and grievance procedures and the wording can be distributed in either employees’ employment contract or handbook.

-The Early Conciliation is also free of charge for the employee.
-The aim of Early Conciliation is to see whether the parties are willing to reach a financial settlement to bring the claim to an end.
+Early Conciliation is also free of charge for the employee.
+The aim of Early Conciliation is to see whether the parties are willing to reach a usually financial settlement to bring the claim to an end.
 If a case is settled then the agreement is detailed in a COT3 agreement.
 The role of the conciliator is simply to act as a communication channel between the parties.

 Settlement agreements, like early conciliation, are an alternative step for someone managing staff.
 To avoid going to tribunal you could offer a settlement to your employee.

-The caveat here is that offering a settlement agreement in the wrong way or at the wrong time could add to an employees claims or create a new claim for the employee.
+The caveat here is that offering a settlement agreement in the wrong way or at the wrong time could add to an employee’s claims or create a new claim for the employee.

 Any settlement is normally agreed outside a tribunal and is based on a mutual decision.
 This could be a financial payment or employment benefit, for example.
-Any claim raised by a claimant has to be retracted if they agree to settle.

 Follow these steps to ensure that you are ready to attend the hearing if necessary, following alternative dispute processes.